aut0poietic/ia-core/README.md

 Emoji script, styles, images removed.

 ### Disable Author Pages
 Because no one reads these.
-Technique found in the (10up Experience Plugin)[https://github.com/10up/10up-experience].
+Technique found in the [10up Experience Plugin](https://github.com/10up/10up-experience).
 Used Irresponsibly.

 ### Extra Headers!
 Everyone needs Headers.
 Now you have more.
 Adds `X-Frame-Options=sameorigin` to help with Click-jacking and `X-UA-Compatible=IE=edge` to make sure IE 11 uses its latest rendering engine for what it thinks are 'intranet' sites.

-Click-jacking technique found in the (10up Experience Plugin)[https://github.com/10up/10up-experience].
+Click-jacking technique found in the [10up Experience Plugin](https://github.com/10up/10up-experience).
 Used Irresponsibly.

 ### Gravity Forms Domain in Admin Notifications
 I don't always use Gravity Forms, but when I do, I need to know what site it came from.

-Technique found in the (EA-Core-Functionality Plugin by Bill Erickson)[https://github.com/billerickson/EA-Core-Functionality].
+Technique found in the [EA-Core-Functionality Plugin by Bill Erickson](https://github.com/billerickson/EA-Core-Functionality).
 Used Irresponsibly.

 ### Default Image Link: None
 I forget to check the "link type" on images.
 Always.

-Technique found in the (EA-Core-Functionality Plugin by Bill Erickson)[https://github.com/billerickson/EA-Core-Functionality].
+Technique found in the [EA-Core-Functionality Plugin by Bill Erickson](https://github.com/billerickson/EA-Core-Functionality).
 Used Irresponsibly.

 ### Remove Custom Fields Metabox
 Ya have to add this when you want meta to show up in REST.
 But who says you have to actually display it.

-Technique found in the (EA-Core-Functionality Plugin by Bill Erickson)[https://github.com/billerickson/EA-Core-Functionality].
+Technique found in the [EA-Core-Functionality Plugin by Bill Erickson](https://github.com/billerickson/EA-Core-Functionality).
 Used Irresponsibly.

 ### Disable Trackbacks
 The idea of random sites adding content to a post gives me the willies.
 This removes that.

 Technique originally created by Christopher Davis.
-Technique found in the (EA-Core-Functionality Plugin by Bill Erickson)[https://github.com/billerickson/EA-Core-Functionality].
+Technique found in the [EA-Core-Functionality Plugin by Bill Erickson](https://github.com/billerickson/EA-Core-Functionality).
 Used Irresponsibly.

 ## Delete-key Friendly!